Baker Montessori School

-Ella J. Baker Montessori School, formerly Woodrow Wilson Montessori School and Woodrow Wilson Elementary School, is a public K-8 Montessori school in the Cherryhurst Addition subdivision in the Neartown area of Houston, Texas.
+The Ella J. Baker Montessori School, formerly the Woodrow Wilson Montessori School and the Woodrow Wilson Elementary School, is a public K-8 Montessori school in the Cherryhurst Addition subdivision in the Neartown area of Houston, Texas.
 A part of the Houston Independent School District (HISD), Baker serves as the neighborhood elementary school for a section of Neartown, including a portion of Montrose.
 It also serves as a magnet school for all of HISD's territory.
 As of 2014 it is one of three public Montessori programs in Houston.
 It was the first HISD school to use the Montessori style for all students, as well as housing HISD's first Montessori middle school program.